wpdispensary/dispensary-tinctures/README.txt

 == Changelog ==

+= 1.7.2 =
+* Bug fix pass the ID argument to prices and image helper functions in `admin/class-wpd-tinctures-shortcodes.php`

 = 1.7.1 =
 * Updated the widget to pass the post ID to the `wpd_product_image` helper function in `admin/class-wpd-tinctures-widgets.php`